AUTHORS: A-E

 Sylvia Broady

-Tackling emotional hardships, including from family separations, are the seams running through Sylvia Broady’s sagas set in and around the Yorkshire city of Hull.
+Tackling emotional hardships, including family separations, are the seams running through Sylvia Broady’s sagas set in and around the Yorkshire city of Hull.
 Sylvia has family both in Hull and Australia, and travelling to shores, both near and far, is often on the agenda.
 Her grandchildren and zest for life keep her young at heart.

 Sylvia is the author of The Lost Daughter and Daughter of the Sea, published by Allison & Busby.